The Cal State LA School of Nursing faculty, staff, students and University are celebrating the recently named Patricia

 by Dr. Gail Washington

-We are purposeful in developing an expansive list of community, service, and academia partnerships to facilitate student enrichment and engagement for the public good.
-These community partners are also our SON Advisory Board who keep us apprised of changes, identify challenges, and foster solutions for continual student enrichment.
-We have established academic-practice partnerships, established transition to practice programs, and have created pathways for preparing nurses for developing roles in a constantly evolving healthcare system.
+We are purposeful in developing an expansive list of community, service, and academic partnerships to facilitate student enrichment and engagement for the public good.
+These community partners are also our SON Advisory Board, who keep us apprised of changes, identify challenges, and foster solutions for continual student enrichment.
+We have established academic-practice partnerships, set transition to practice programs, and have created pathways for preparing nurses for developing roles in a continually evolving healthcare system.
 To that end, we have successfully hired two new, outstanding, and diverse tenure track faculty for the 2017-18 academic year.

-The Patricia A. Chin School of Nursing is committed to equipping students with the knowledge, expertise, confidence, and wherewithal to influence healthcare in a meaningful way for the greater good!
+Patricia A. Chin School of Nursing is committed to equipping students with the knowledge, expertise, confidence, and money to influence healthcare in a meaningful way for the greater good.